Terence-Ziyi-Zhang/WirelessIntrusionDetection/README.md

-# WirelessIntrusionDetection
+# Wireless Signal Intrusion Detection

-Capture 802.11 frames and identify hostile ones based on DNN.
+Capture 802.11 frames meanwhile detect authentication/deauthentication attacks based on a neural network.

-* Make sure your wireless adapter supports MONITOR mode.
+* It is a program for MacOS.
-* Bacause the capturing is actually done by macOS terminal, the program will not work on Windows unless you modify the shell script.
+* The project requires administrator authority.
-* The project is in progress.
-Any help is welcome.
+* Network connection will be severed when running this program.